Why we expect a capex surge in Europe

 Europe in particular has seen a slow recovery from the GFC, with economic expansion only really taking hold in the last 12 months.

-The chart below shows our capex model and indicates that the past few years have seen a multi-year downturn in capex – the most protracted for several decades.
+The chart below shows our capex model of the year-on-year percentage change in total capex.
+It indicates that the past few years have seen a multi-year downturn in capex – the most protracted for several decades.
 The 2014-16 peak-to-trough contraction in capex across all the companies in the model was 15.8%, or $450 billion.

 Our model aggregates consensus capex forecasts for thousands of companies across various different end-markets.
 The 2018 forecasts, showing an expected 8.3% capex increase, incorporate the guidance released by companies at the full year results.
 With capital budgets typically set months in advance, these should be reasonably accurate.

 An important part of why capex is expected to pick up this year is that many industries are already close to full capacity.
 The chart below shows the capacity utilisation rate in Europe.
 This fell dramatically in the wake of the GFC and then remained at relatively low levels during the eurozone sovereign debt crisis.
 However, the rate is now close to its all-time high.

 This indicates that factories in the eurozone are almost as close to capacity as they have ever been.
 Companies will therefore need to increase capacity and/or efficiency if they want to increase the amount they produce.